 - applications made under regulation 12A (lack of required length of recent legal experience in New Zealand)

 If your application is declined, you may apply to the High Court for leave to practise on own account.

-Applications for approval under Reg 12A of the LCA (Lawyers: Practice Rules) (Practice on Own Account) Amendment Regulations 2012 (legal experience) will be referred to the PAC for a decision.
-Therefore, please allow more time for these applications.
+Applications for approval under Reg 12A of the Practice Rules may be referred to the PAC for a decision.
+You will be informed before your application is referred to PAC.
+Please allow more time for these applications

 If you would like further information about the PAC and its processes, please feel free to contact the Secretary, PAC via email@example.com.